dweekly/docs/pages/deep-linked-ads/facebook-dynamic-ads.md

 - [Sending App Events with the Branch SDK](/deep-linked-ads/facebook-ads-faq/#tracking-other-conversion-events)
 - [Sending Web Events with the Facebook Pixel](https://developers.facebook.com/docs/marketing-api/facebook-pixel/v2.8){:target="_blank"}

-Use the "Product events" tab in your Product Catalog view to ensure that Facebook is registering the events against your Product Catalog items correctly.
+Use the <notranslate>"Product events"</notranslate> tab in your Product Catalog view to ensure that Facebook is registering the events against your Product Catalog items correctly.

 #### Creating a Dynamic Ad Campaign